 Prior work used ENA, which uses graph visualizations and matrix-based depictions to calculate quantitative network characteristics, to investigate a cyber-physical power network [22].
-ENA uses two matrices, a structural food web [F] an NxN matrix where N is the number of actors or nodes inside the system boundaries, and an $(N+3) \times (N+3)$ flow magnitude-based matrix [T].
-Figures 4 and 5 show a directional graph depiction of a cyber network for a power system and the flow matrix [T] for that same network, respectively, the latter of which includes system boundary [17], [23]-[25].
+ENA uses two matrices, a structural food web [\mathbf{F}] an NxN matrix where N is the number of actors or nodes inside the system boundaries, and an (N+3) x (N+3) flow magnitude-based matrix [\mathbf{T}].
+Figures 4 and 5 show a directional graph depiction of a cyber network for a power system and the flow matrix [\mathbf{T}] for that same network, respectively, the latter of which includes system inputs, outputs, and dissipation beyond the selected system boundary [17], [23]-[25].

-1) Flow Metrics: Ecological Fitness ( $R{eco}$ , Eq.
-1) is rooted in information and graph theory as well as statistics, based on the quantification of surprise and uncertainty. $R{eco}$ and it's related metrics identify unused energies within a network with respect to the highest possible effective performance [17].
+1) Flow Metrics: Ecological Fitness (R{eco} , Eq.
+1) is rooted in information and graph theory as well as statistics, based on the quantification of surprise and uncertainty.
+R{eco} and it's related metrics identify unused energies within a network with respect to the highest possible effective performance [17].
 Degree of System Order (DoSO, Eq.
-2) is the independent metric within $R{eco}$ and is used by ecologists to quantify the organization, structure, and complexity of ecological food webs.
-The level of order and complexity within ecological
+2) is the independent metric within R{eco} and is used by ecologists to quantify the organization, structure, and complexity of ecological food webs.
+The level of order and complexity within ecological food webs can have important implications for their stability, resilience, and ability to respond to disturbances [17].